jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 ### Types and JSON

 JSON markup describes only a few basic types.
-This is true on a certain level for XML -- most nodes are of either type Element or TextNode.
+On a certain level this is also true for XML -- most nodes are of either type Elements or Text.
 However, the XML metamodel provides tagnames, essentially a built-in Element sub-typing mechanism.
 Floating above this distinction, a reader abstracting over the details of the markup may forget that a node is an